nymtech/nym/documentation/operators/src/nodes/troubleshooting.md

 Check your [firewall](./maintenance.md#configure-your-firewall) is active and if the necessary ports are open / allowed.

-### My exit gateway "is still not online..."
+### My exit Gateway "is still not online..."

 The Nyx chain epoch takes up to 60 min.
-To prevent the gateway getting blacklisted, it's important to run it right after the bonding process to return positive response our API testing it's routing score.
+To prevent the Gateway getting blacklisted, it's important to run it before and during the bonding process.
+In case it already got blacklisted run it for at several hours.
+During this time your node is tested by `nym-api` and every positive response picks up your Gateway's routing score.

-You may want to disconnect the network requester and let it run as a gatewy alone for some time to regain better routing score and then areturn to the full [exit gateway finctionality](./gateway-setup.md#initialising-gateway-with-network-requester).
+You may want to disconnect the Network requester and let it run as a Gateway alone for some time to regain better routing score and then return to the full [Exit Gateway finctionality](./gateway-setup.md#initialising-gateway-with-network-requester).

 ## Validators